-Analysing the information the Brief offers, the graphic designer can break down this complex construction in simple components: the how, why, when and where to solve the problem or find a solution.
-The design deals with the target audience or the users, analysing their reactions in the message’s communication and meeting their aesthetic needs.
+By analysing the information, the Brief offers, the graphic designer can break down this complex construction into simple components: the how, why, when, and where to solve the problem or find a solution.
+The design deals with the target audience or the users, analysing their reactions to the message’s communication and meeting their aesthetic needs.
 It is an essential task, and that should be done professionally and comprehensively.

 Effective Design Brief Objectives

 Brief designs can be of all sorts.
 They can be: